Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 After exploring the performance of the *ViT* architecture, we moved on to a more modern model (*DINOv2*) to evaluate its potential and investigate how a self-supervised backbone might differ in both quantitative results and visual embedding structure. *DINOv2* has been shown to generalize well across multiple visual tasks without requiring large-scale supervised fine-tuning, making it a promising candidate for clustering goals.

 Unlike *ViT*, which is trained in a supervised manner, *DINOv2* is pre-trained using a self-supervised learning objective based on knowledge distillation.
 It uses a teacher-student setup where the student model learns to match the output of a (slowly evolving non-gradients based) teacher model across multiple augmented views of the same image.
 This allows *DINOv2* to train with much more data (around 10 times more than ViT) and learn more robust semantic visual representations that generalize well across downstream tasks.
+Objectively, it uses a curated dataset of around 142 million unlabeled images called *LVD-142M*, which also includes the whole *ImageNet21K*.

 We used the base version of *DINOv2* (available on [Hugging Face](https://huggingface.co/facebook/dinov2-base)) and applied a similar preprocessing pipeline to that used with *ViT*, but with minor adjustments: images were resized so that the shorter side was 256 pixels, then center-cropped to 224×224, and normalized using the standard *ImageNet* statistics (`[0.485, 0.456, 0.406]` means and `[0.229, 0.224, 0.225]` standard deviations).